Ferhan-Hacisalihoglu/AliUstaLahmacuncu-BTS304/README.md

 This project was created as a school assignment for the **Database Management Systems-2** course at Bartın University, Faculty of Science, Department of Computer Technology and Information Systems.

----

-Feel free to check the code and contribute!
-For any questions, contact me.